How I lost 20lbs in 3 Months: My Workout Routine for Weight Loss

 How I kept Showing Up

 I think the biggest thing that helped me stay consistent is having a routine and having my husband do the same runs as me.
 I wrote down what my running days were – 3 days a week.
 Those were the days I was committed to.
 Doesn’t matter if it was raining or it was 20 degrees out, if it’s a running day, I went out there and made it happen.
-Okay, unless it’s literally a blizzard out or it’s down-pouring since I usually do most of my runs outside.
+Okay, unless it’s a blizzard out or it’s down-pouring since I usually do most of my runs outside.
 My husband and I also kept each other motivated and kept each other going!

 We can constantly make up excuses as to why we SHOULDN’T go out and make that run happen but I changed my thinking.
-Instead of saying I have to go run or this run is going to suck, I tell myself: “I get to run today”, “I get to better my health for my kids, my family and myself”, “I get 30 minutes of self care today”.
+Instead of saying I have to go run or this run is going to suck, I tell myself: “I get to run today”, “I get to better my health for my kids, my family, and myself”, “I get 30 minutes of self-care today”.
 This change in mentality quickly made my runs enjoyable.
-But trust me, some runs are still challenging and I am still thinking like wow this is hard, I’m tired or that this run sucks.
+But trust me, some runs are still challenging and I am still thinking like wow this is hard, I’m tired, or that this run sucks.

 Taking care of twins is hard work.
-There are some days where I ask myself how?!
+There are some days when I ask myself how?!
 How am I doing this right now?!
 I need a break.
-But I really truly believe that running has helped me so much mentally when it comes to taking care of my kids.
+But I truly believe that running has helped me so much mentally when it comes to taking care of my kids.
 I am so much less stressed around them and I feel like I have the “me” time we often lose in motherhood.

 What I do on non-running days

-On the days I don’t run, I either go to my work gym or ride my peloton (which I recently got actually) or do strength training.
+On the days I don’t run, I either go to my work gym or ride my peloton (which I recently got actually), or do strength training.
 The other 2 days I use as my rest days and on those days I try to at least get an hour walk in as my active time.
-I personally love taking my twins out for walks so it’s really easy for me to fit them in.
+I love taking my twins out for walks so it’s really easy for me to fit them in.

 I documented some of my 5K training on Instagram so I want to share some of my highlights: 5K Training and 10K Training